 To fully restore and renovate the Assembly Hall we need to find funding from our local community and other potential donors.
 That’s anyone who shares our determination to bring back this visionary space and recreate a vitally needed Hall for All.

 Some people will be motivated by the incredible heritage of the Brutalist architecture, both its values and design.
 Some will be motivated by the world-class acoustics and the pioneering residency of the Orchestra of the Age of Enlightenment at the school.
+But what motivates all of us is our community’s genuine need for a safe, affordable space that is open and accessible to everyone.

 The clock is ticking.
 We are making progress towards our target of £300,000